Should You Combine Live Bands with EDM at Your Next Event?

 There may be certain events where EDM may come as a surprise to some guests; a Bar Mitzvah for example.
 But, generations and trends change so there’s no reason why EDM couldn’t be used in a host of ways.
 While you can’t host something like Decadence Arizona you could arrange a smaller-scale local festival that could use a combination of live bands and EDM.

-Decadence Arizona 2022 Releases Its Phase 03 Line-Up With An Nye Opening Sequence Featuring Subtronics
+Decadence Arizona 2022 Releases its Phase 03 Line-up with an NYE Opening Sequence Featuring Subtronics

 Wedding receptions would benefit from having a DJ later in the evening to play old classics as well as new tracks.
 Birthday parties, anniversaries, corporate events, Christmas and new year parties.
 Live bands are popular because they play familiar music.
 They generally cover songs most people know.
 The most covered song in the world is Summertime so don’t be surprised if you hear this from your band.
 Bringing in a DJ, later in the night, will only heat up your guests and ensure the event becomes a party that doesn’t fade away.